+(256)-414-532-162 +(256)-773-912-891 / +(256) 702 12 3064

 Among these include:

-1. Gorilla permits: You’ll need to present a gorilla permit at the park headquarters before embarking on gorilla tracking or gorilla habituation experience.
+- Gorilla permits: You’ll need to present a gorilla permit at the park headquarters before embarking on gorilla tracking or gorilla habituation.

-2. A camera: So important!
-Helps to take amazing photos & videos during your gorilla adventure
+- A camera: is so important!
+It helps you take amazing photos & videos during your gorilla adventure

-5. Insect repellents: Protects you from biting bugs while in the rainforest
+- Insect repellents: protect you from biting bugs while in the rainforest

-7. Walking sticks: Offers you extra support while on a gorilla trek, especially on slippery points along the trail.
+- Walking sticks: offer you extra support while on a gorilla trek, especially on slippery points along the trail.

-8. Energy-giving snacks and water: So ideal during the strenuous gorilla treks
+- Energy-giving snacks and water: are ideal during the strenuous gorilla treks

 Is Gorilla Trekking Safe in Uganda? | Is It Safe to Trek Gorillas in Uganda?